mspcontent/Spark-Core-Configuration/readme.md

 You need to know your Spark Core's Core ID, or possibly Name to interact with it.
 There are a number of ways that you can do this:

+- Use Spark Build to show you your Cores and their ID's, and your account's Access Token
+- Use the spark-cli's `spark list` command
+- Use the spark-cli's `spark identify` command
+- Or connect to the Spark Core over USB/Serial using a terminal program like PuTTY, and using the `i` command.

+We'll show you each of those methods below:

 1. The easiest way to identify your Spark Core is to login to [Spark Build](http://spark.io/build) with the account that claimed the Spark Core you wish to identify.
 Then along the left hand side, click the Core's button and finally click the arrow next to your Spark Core's name to reveal it's Core ID:

 	![06010-IdentifySparkCore](images/06010-identifysparkcore.png?raw=true "Identify Spark Core")